eliJaimes/AngularBootCampExercisePart4/NOTES.md

 ## Create dynamic capabilities piece on the UI

 - Create necessary structures to wire the description and title properties according to the capabilities field length

+## Create logic to add capabilities

+- Add logic and UI to add capabilities on user demand